BugelNiels/conic-subdivision/README.md

 ./build.sh -r
 ```

 > Note that not all GPUs support doubles in shaders.
-To disable this, use the `--disable-shader-double-precision` flag.
-The resulting shaders might be slightly less accurate.
-The docker image build disables this by default.
+As such, the default shaders will use floats.
+To get slightly more accurate results, use the `--enable-shader-double-precision` flag.

 ### Compilcation